Divorce

 • Filing a Complaint: Once the plaintiff files a complaint, he or she must provide information such as the date of marriage, names and birth dates of minor children involved, and the current addresses of both spouses.
 There will be a small fee associated with the filing process.

 • Serving the Defendant: To legally serve your spouse, it must be done by someone who is over 18 and does not have a personal gain within the case.
 People often utilize the services of their local sheriff or a professional process server.
 The defendant will usually have 30 days to reply.
 If they do not reply, then you may still move forward with your divorce.
-The judge will normally grant a default judgement and rule on issues regarding custody, support, etc.
+The judge will normally grant a default judgment and rule on issues regarding custody, support, etc.

 What to Expect During the Divorce Process